seqeralabs/docs/multiqc_docs/modules/dedup.md

 Improved Duplicate Removal for merged/collapsed reads in ancient DNA analysis

 By default, tables show read counts in thousands.
-To customise this, you can set the following MultiQC config variables:
+To customize this, you can set the following MultiQC config variables:

 ```yaml
 ancient_read_count_prefix: "K"